A unique and flexible approach to membership and accreditation

 (1) Training and Qualification

-Under this route, Senior Accredited Registrant status is awarded to a counsellor who, having met the requirements for Accredited Professional Registrant status has completed an advanced qualification at minimum Ofqual RQF Level 5 or equivalent
+Under this route, Senior Accredited Registrant status is awarded to a counsellor who, having met the requirements for Accredited Professional Registrant status has also been in practice for no fewer than 7 years in total, and can provide a reference from a suitable person (such as a Fellow of the Society, other Senior Accredited Registrant, or equivalent senior professional).

 (2) Equivalent Register